The Cairngorms Up-Close: Gallery

 Vanessa atalanta

 About: Red admirals occur throughout Great Britain, although their presence relies heavily on immigration each year from continental Europe.
-Their food-plant is common nettle.
+Their caterpillars feed on nettles, especially, but also hops.

 Selected galleries